twf-nikhila/Awesome-Black-Friday-Cyber-Monday-deals/README.md

 Contribute by adding any resources related to Black Friday or Cyber Monday Deals 2021.

 **To contribute:**
-1. Send the details in issue section tab
+1. Send the details in issues and I wil add it asap.
 2. Or, click on README.md file, click edit and add the resource in related section with all details

 ***